-UT Staff Council (UTSC) improves conditions for staff and the University as a whole by linking different departments, business units, and individuals together to complete a common goal over the course of one or more years.
-Our accomplishments include, but are not limited to:
+UT Staff Council (UTSC) gives a voice for staff in decisions that impact our campus community.
+Many of our representatives sit on a variety of campus-wide committees and speak with the university’s executive leadership regularly.
+We help improve the University as a whole by linking different departments, business units, and individuals together to complete a common goal over the course of one or more years.

-UTSC accomplished all of these by connecting different groups on campus and by maintaining a partnership with the President and all of campus leadership.
+UTSC accomplishes their goals by connecting different groups on campus and by maintaining a partnership with the President and all of campus leadership.
 If you want to be a part of bringing more benefits like these to staff, then UTSC is for you.

-Certain contentious issues are beyond UTSC’s influence.
-Staff salaries are a function of the Univeristy’s budget, which is determined by the Texas legislature.
+However, certain issues are beyond UTSC’s influence.
+Staff salaries, as an example, are a function of the University’s budget, which is determined by the Texas legislature.
 UTSC can’t lobby the legislature, per Title 5, Chapter 556 of the Texas government code.

-UTSC is not a union; we maintain a cooperative relationship with campus leadership.
+UTSC is not a union and do not participate in collective bargaining agreements.
+We strive for a cooperative and collaborative relationship with campus leadership.

 Representing Your District